cthompto/Landmarks/README.md

 Script handing the webcam and facial recognition function on empire.html

+### ← script4.js

+Script handing the still image facial recognition function on machine.html

 ## Development Notes/Goals/Ideas/Issues

 - Code is currently all over the place and not well organized, allowing it to remain messy as the pages and compositions grow.

-- Planning to add 1-2 more compositions based on live webcam feedback before shifting focus slightly to still image recognition and some 3D model integrations.
+- Planning to add at least 1 more compositions based on live webcam feedback while also shifting focus slightly to still image recognition and some 3D model integrations.

 - On deck Landmarks of the landscape and of the body - exploring this metaphor through ... ?